MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 * An AWS account where you can create a Kubernetes cluster (either your own Kubernetes cluster or EKS)
 * Check that you can access the crypto material for the Fabric network from the S3 bucket: <S3 BUCKET HERE>

-## Getting Started - common steps for POC & PROD options
+## Getting Started
 We create the Kubernetes cluster first.
 This has the advantage that we can deploy the EC2 bastion into the same VPC and mount EFS into the Kubernetes cluster.
-The disadvantage is configuring kubectl to connect to the Kubernetes cluster via the config in ~/.kube/config - see Step 3.
+The disadvantage is configuring kubectl on the EC2 bastion to connect to the Kubernetes cluster via the config in ~/.kube/config - see Step 3.
 It's a small price to pay, so we'll stick with this approach for now.

 ### Step 1: Create a Kubernetes cluster